 In the current implementation a large proportion of such metadata is covered by the widely used METS and PREMIS standards (see Chapter 5).

-Requirement 4.2: Metadata in a Common Specification Information Package MUST allow for unambiguous use.
+Requirement 4.2: Metadata in a CS IP Information Package MUST allow for unambiguous use.

 Many metadata standards support multiple options for describing specific details of an Information Package.
 However, such interpretation possibilities can also lead to different implementations and ultimately to the loss of interoperability.

-To overcome this risk the Common Specification requires that, while developing a specific implementation, the chosen metadata standard MUST be reviewed in regard to potential ambiguity.
+To overcome this risk the CS IP requires that, while developing a specific implementation, the chosen metadata standard MUST be reviewed in regard to potential ambiguity.
 If needed, the selected metadata standard MUST be further refined to meet the needs of interoperability and automation.

-Requirement 4.3: A Common Specification Information Package MUST NOT restrict the addition of any additional metadata.
+Requirement 4.3: A CS IP Information Package MUST NOT restrict the addition of any additional metadata.

 Previous requirements state the importance of highly controlled administrative, preservation, structural and technical metadata for interoperability purposes.
 At the same time the opposite applies for other types of metadata, most prominently for resource discovery (also called descriptive) or Content Information Type specific technical and structural metadata.
-In order to not limit the widespread adoption of this Common Specification it has to be possible for any implementer to add any metadata next to the mandatory metadata components needed for package level automation and interoperability.
+In order to not limit the widespread adoption of the CS IP it has to be possible for any implementer to add any metadata next to the mandatory metadata components needed for package level automation and interoperability.

 In case organisations need to prescribe further details about descriptive or Content Information Type specific metadata for a deeper level of interoperability it is possible to use the mechanism of Content Information Type Specifications described above.

-To summarise the requirements above from a more technical perspective, the Common Specification foresees a modular approach towards Information Package metadata:
+To summarise the requirements above from a more technical perspective, the CS IP foresees a modular approach towards Information Package metadata:

 All Information Packages share a common core of metadata which allows for the common development of high-level package creation, validation, identification and reuse tools;